 Caution: The web app nodes in the passive standby data center cannot be up and available all the time.
 If you attempted to do this, the web application nodes in the passive data center would communicate with the active production cluster as if they were part of it, which would cause catastrophic issues in your production cluster.

-Be sure to read Starting Up After a Failover to learn how to bring up Data Center B in the case of a failure.
+For information on how to bring up Data Center B in the case of a failure, see Starting up after failover on page 45.